Postgraduate Certificate in Medical Education

 Students are guided through the course by a calendar of weekly activities, some required, some optional or recommended.

-Upon successful completion of the programme, you will be eligible for membership of the Academy of Medical Educators (AoME) and for Fellowship status of Advanced HE.
+Upon successful completion of the programme, you will be eligible for membership of the Academy of Medical Educators (AoME).

 The fees for this course are: